Best Kindles (2026)

-Amazon's Kindle lineup in 2026 spans twelve models across five product families — from the $110 entry-level Kindle to the $630 Kindle Scribe Colorsoft — making it the most diverse e-reader range the company has ever offered.
-The best Kindle for most people remains the Kindle Paperwhite (2024) at $159.99 MSRP (currently ~$134.99 on sale, 16% off as of April 2026), which combines a 7-inch 300 ppi glare-free display, IPX8 waterproofing, adjustable warm light, and a 12-week battery life into a package that weighs just 211g.
+Amazon's Kindle lineup in 2026 spans twelve models across five product families — from the $110 entry-level Kindle to the $680 Kindle Scribe Colorsoft 64GB — making it the most diverse e-reader range the company has ever offered.
+The best Kindle for most people remains the Kindle Paperwhite (2024) at $159.99 MSRP (back to full price on Amazon US as of late May 2026, after holding a ~16% spring-sale discount through April), which combines a 7-inch 300 ppi glare-free display, IPX8 waterproofing, adjustable warm light, and a 12-week battery life into a package that weighs just 211g.
 It is the top recommendation from nearly every major review publication. [src1, src3, src4]

 | Model | Price | Screen | PPI | Storage | Battery | Weight | Waterproof | Best For | Buy |